2019 Comprehensive Solid Waste Management Plan

 Ways to comment on the draft Plan and draft EIS included an on-line survey (in English and Spanish), three open houses, community briefings, email, and letter.

-NOTE: There will be additional opportunities for public input as the draft Plan undergoes a review and adoption process by the King County Council and the cities starting in mid to late 2018.
-Check the King County Council website or your city's website for more information.
+NOTE: There were additional opportunities for public input as the draft Plan went through a review and adoption process by the King County Council and the cities starting in mid to late 2018

 |April-May 2018||The draft Plan and draft EIS revised - to address public comments, comments from Ecology and other agencies, and the King County Executive's recommendations.|